Building in the Caribbean: A Practical Guide to Climate, Materials, and Permits

 What roofing and exterior finishes hold up in the Caribbean?

-Hip roofs are the structural standard in the Caribbean for good reason.
-Their four sloping sides shed water efficiently, resist wind uplift better than gable configurations, and present a lower profile that reduces exposure to hurricane-force winds.
-Flat roofs are used in the region but require meticulous waterproofing and drainage detailing — shortcuts become leaks within a few seasons.
-Gable roofs are the most vulnerable form in high-wind events and should be avoided or heavily reinforced where hurricane exposure is significant.
+Hip roofs outperform other configurations in high-wind conditions — their four sloping sides shed water efficiently, resist wind uplift better than gable forms, and present a lower profile to hurricane-force winds.
+Flat roofs are used in the region but require meticulous waterproofing and drainage detailing; shortcuts become leaks within a few seasons.
+For roofing material, 24-gauge aluminium standing seam is the standard in the USVI — durable, corrosion-resistant in salt air, and properly installed with concealed fasteners that eliminate the exposed screw vulnerabilities of other metal profiles.

-Stucco is the dominant exterior finish across the region for the same reasons concrete dominates structure: it is durable, resistant to moisture and pests, handles UV and salt air well, and is widely understood by local contractors.
-Applied correctly over a concrete substrate, a stucco finish requires regular repainting but not replacement for decades.
+Stucco is the dominant exterior finish across the Caribbean for the same reasons concrete dominates structure: durable, resistant to moisture and pests, and widely understood by local contractors.
+Applied correctly over a concrete substrate, it requires regular repainting but not replacement for decades.

 Impact-resistant windows and doors are code-required in the USVI and non-negotiable in hurricane-prone zones across the Caribbean.
 This is an area where owners occasionally attempt to reduce costs at the specification stage.
 It is a false economy: standard glazing fails in high-wind events, and the resulting water intrusion causes damage that far exceeds the cost of upgrading the specification at the outset.